Srujyama/FlyFlirt/README.md

-Got it — here’s the **complete, clean, and ready-to-use `README.md`**, in full Markdown — no placeholders, no truncation, no commentary, no code fences missing.

----

 # FlyFlirt — Drosophila Behavior Analysis Toolkit

 **FlyFlirt** is a PyQt6-based GUI for analyzing the courtship and mating behavior of *Drosophila melanogaster* (fruit flies).